 They have a thicker sole and contribute to the durability of this shoe while sacrificing some sensitivity for the tiny edges.
 You won’t be climbing steep, challenging routes in the Helix, but they make an excellent choice for someone just starting on trad.

-An alternative to the more expensive TC Pros are the Butora Alturas.
+An alternative to the more expensive TC Pros is the Butora Alturas.
 Also a high-top shoe, the Altura is even stiffer than the TC Pros and will help you stand on tiny footholds and edge well.

-Five Ten NIAD Mocc
+Five Ten Niad Mocc

 The full leather upper conforms to the shape of your foot after breaking in, while the Five Ten’s signature Stealth C4 rubber sticks to everything.

-Ready To Start Shoe Shopping?
+Ready to Start Shoe Shopping?

 Whether you are a complete beginner or a seasoned trad pro, good shoes will make a world of difference.
 They will allow you to stand on holds where you normally could not and jam your feet into the wall, often twisting painfully.